How to make homemade strawberry iced tea. Cold and refreshing with only four ingredients this iced tea recipe is bursting with flavor!

-Black tea contains an amino acid called l-theanine, which is unique to tea and has some very interesting effects on the brain.
+Black tea contains an amino acid called l-theanine, which is unique to tea and has some fascinating effects on the brain.
 L-theanine increases alpha brain waves inducing a calm and deeply relaxed state.
 Combined with the caffeine, which is about half the amount found in coffee, the overall effect is a focused calm.

 Refining sugar strips all of the nutrients so you are left with a simple carbohydrate.
-If you want to get some nutrient value from your sugar aside from carbohydrates (yes a carbohydrate is an essential nutrient), substitute with honey or raw sugar that doesn’t have its nutrients stripped.
+If you want to get some nutritive value from your sugar aside from carbohydrates (yes a carbohydrate is an essential nutrient), substitute with honey or raw sugar that doesn’t have its nutrients stripped.

 Do you ever think back to who influences your recipes?
 Do you find joy in creating and making ice tea for others?

 No matter what medium we choose to express our desire to connect, we all crave human connections.
 Some of us do that by sharing food or a cup of tea.

 So go ahead and make some home-brewed iced tea and share it with a friend.